-Brainboxes is defined as a producer under the WEEE Regulations because we sell own brand Electrical & Electronic Equipment (EEE) in the UK.
+Brainboxes is defined as a producer under the WEEE regulations because we sell own brand Electrical & Electronic Equipment (EEE) in the UK.
 Our WEEE Producer Registration Number is WEE/AH0004XR.
-For more information, click here.

-For details of our WEEE recovery service options, please see our Website, or email us at: weeerecovery@brainboxes.com
+For details of our WEEE recovery service options, please see our Website, or email us at:

+weeerecovery@Brainboxes.com